rppicomidi/pio_midi_uart_lib/README.md

 Each serial port has both MIDI IN and MIDI OUT.
 Data I/O is interrupt driven and is designed to be read and written from a simple loop.

+If you need more MIDI OUT than MIDI IN, you can create a PIO MIDI OUT port without creating a MIDI IN port for up to 8 MIDI OUT and no MIDI IN.

 Please report bugs and feature requests as github issues on this project.
 Pull requests that add features are welcome.